-So, although, yes, it's important to find groups, I think it's more key to find individuals who will put the time and energy into working with their colleagues to have a presence and get involved in our process.
-The thing we really need more is getting people actually involved in ICANN processes - obviously, the ones that are of interest to them.
-That, I think, we need to work on, and that's a job for At-Large.
+Although, yes, it is important to find groups, I think it's more key to find individuals who will put the time and energy into working with their colleagues to have a presence and get involved in our process.
+The real thing we need more is getting people actually involved in ICANN processes.
+Obviously, the ones that are of interest to them, and that I think we need to work and that is a job for At-Large but it's a job also for ICANN in general.

-But it's a job, also, for ICANN in general.
-We can only do it if there is some level of presence and support that we get from the rest of ICANN.
-Global stakeholder engagement is certainly part of it.
-The Board itself has to believe that.
+We can only do it if there are some level of presence and support that we get from the rest of ICANN, and global stakeholder engagement is certainly part of it.
+The board itself has to believe that.
 I think we still have a way to go.
 Thank you.

-Thank you very much, Alan.
-Please forgive me for - not forgetting, but you know...
-I will not describe it.
-It was a mistake.

-Okay.
-Back to Natalia's question.
-It is for both candidates.
-"How would you encourage those less-represented regions, such as LAC and Africa, to participate actively in the multi-stakeholder process?

-And you'd like me to go first?

-Yes.
-The floor is for Alan.
+- >> TIJANI BEN JEMAA: Thank you very much, Alan, and please forgive me for, not forgetting, but you know, I will not describe it, it was a mistake.
+Back to Natalia a question, it is for both candidates.
+How would you encourage that less represented divisions such as LAC and Africa participate actively in the multistakeholder process? - >> ALAN GREENBERG: You would like me to go first? - >> TIJANI BEN JEMAA: Yes, the floor is for Alan. - $\ensuremath{{>>}}$ ALAN GREENBERG: Thank you.
+This is very close to what we were talking of before.

-Thank you.
-This is very close to what we were talking about before.
-I won't repeat everything I said, but I will focus on that I think champions are a really important aspect of this.
-If people in the region know of somebody - because they've met them at a conference; because they went to school with them or whatever - in some region that is currently being underserved, then I think people need to reach out.
+I won't repeat everything I said.
+But I will focus on, I think champions are really important aspect of this.
+If people in the region know of somebody, because they have met them at a conference, because they went to school with them or whatever, in some region that is currently being underserved, that I think people need to reach out.
+All you need is one really interested people, person in an area, and you can use that as a seed to spread.

-All you need is one really interested person in an area, and you can use that as a seed to spread.
-I think that's one of the keys that we have to work on.
-And that's exactly what we've been doing without our outreach efforts.
-If people want a CROPP-funded program, go to a conference.
-They're not going to convince 400 people to do something, but if they convince one or two people to do something and they actually go home and do it, then we've made strides.

-So, I think it really is not a mass program, but it's something that has to be done one on one by people who care and who can find other people who care in these regions.
-That's how we make a change.
-Thank you.
+I think that is one of the keys that we have to work on.
+That is exactly what we have been doing with our outreach efforts, if people want a CROPP funded program go to a conference they are not going to convince 400 people to do something, but if they convince one or two people to do something and they actually go home and do it then we have made strides.
+It is not a mass program but something that has to be done one on one by people who care and can find other people who care in these regions.
+That is how we make a change.
+Thank vou.

-Thank you.
-Leon, go ahead.

-Thank you very much, Tijani.
-Thank you, Natalia, for your question.
-I also agree that this was pretty close to what Aziz asked before, and I am also not going to repeat everything.
-But I do belief that translation services are key.
+- >> TIJANI BEN JEMAA: Thank you, Leon.
+Go ahead. - >> LEON FELIPE SANCHEZ AMBIA: Thank you very much, thank you, Natalia, for your question.
+I also think this is close to what Aziz asked before.
+I am also not going to repeat everything.

+But I do believe that translation services are key.
 We cannot foster or encourage participation from Latin America and the Caribbean and Africa if we don't have translation services.

-People need to understand what they are listening and what they are reading, and that cannot happen if they don't have translation services or if they don't speak English.
+People need to understand what they are listening to, what they are reading, and that cannot happen if they don't have translation services, or if they don't speak English.

 I think that we must get out of our English-centered community and look out for a more diverse community.